kribakarans/roaster/interview_questions.md

 When memory allocation is done, the actual heap space allocated is one word larger than the requested memory.<br> The extra word is used to store the size of the allocation and is later used by free( ).

+**1.what is the difference b/w structure and union?.
+  Ans: Struct-> The size of structure is equal or greater than sum of size of its members. union-size of union is equal to the size of largetest member.

+ 2.what are the derived data types?.

+ Ans:Pointers, arrays, structures and unions are derived data types.

+ 3.How we can find out circular linked list or not?.
+ 4.Explain memory layout for c?.
+ 5.what is the size of below structure?. struct str{
+     int a;
+	 char b;
+	 int c;
+	 char d;
+	 int e;
+   }

+  6.In structure pading how to reduce the memory size?
+  7.if free(90)-random number---> what happend?
+  8.what is the use of stp?
+  9.what is the use of vlan? and explain?
+  10.what is the array?**